-Sandy’s practice encompasses both criminal defense work and general litigation.
-She represents companies, individuals, and not-for-profit organizations in a range of matters, including government investigations, internal investigations, regulatory inquiries, and business disputes.
-Her clients include corporations looking to uncover and remediate staff misconduct and colleges and universities defending their administrative processes in discrimination and Title IX litigations.
-She also proactively counsels clients regarding risk management and mitigation involving a range of compliance and emerging issues.
+Sandy’s practice encompasses criminal defense work, general litigation, and corporate counseling.
+She represents companies, individuals, educational institutions, and not-for-profit organizations in a range of matters, including government, internal, and Title IX investigations, regulatory inquiries, and business disputes.
+Her clients include corporations looking to uncover and remediate staff misconduct, organizations managing crises and responding to media fallout, and colleges and universities defending their administrative processes in discrimination and Title IX litigations.
+She also proactively counsels clients to manage and mitigate risk, including compliance issues related to employment, sexual harassment, and discrimination issues.
+Sandy also has experience in the evolving cryptocurrency space.

 Immediately prior to joining RSHC, Sandy helped to create and run the Office of the Inspector General for the New York City Police Department (OIG-NYPD) for the city of New York’s Department of Investigation.
-As Deputy Inspector General, she developed protocols, built relationships, and managed a staff of investigators, policy analysts, auditors, and attorneys to investigate, evaluate, and issue reports and recommendations about NYPD’s policies and operations.
+As Deputy Inspector General, she developed protocols and managed a staff of investigators, analysts, auditors, and attorneys to investigate, evaluate, and issue reports and recommendations about NYPD’s policies and operations, all amidst the competing voices of community advocates, unions, City government, and the media.

 Before her most recent public service, Sandy was a partner at a major international law firm, where she represented organizations in complex commercial disputes and advised companies and individuals in criminal, governmental, and internal investigations and proceedings.
 She also maintained an active pro bono practice representing inmates in civil rights cases and helping domestic violence victims obtain lawful immigration status.